-Can dogs eat rosemary, and will it remedy the ailments they might acquire?
+Can dogs eat rosemary, and can it benefit your dog’s health and treat their ailments?
 Yes, rosemary is a safe herb for dogs.
 Rosemary is a Mediterranean herb with impressive medicinal qualities.
 It has healing properties for cuts and minor wounds.
 Its antimicrobial properties also deflect the dangers of digestive issues and bacterial infections.

 Here is a breakdown of the benefits and risks of giving rosemary to dogs.

 Is rosemary good for dogs?
 Yes, rosemary is good for dogs, and it can be given to them whole, fresh, or dried.
 The herb is high in vitamin B6, iron, and calcium.
 It also has many beneficial effects on dogs, such as:

 Rosemary contains powerful antioxidants that fight off cell-damaging free radicals in your dog’s body.

 Getting rid of these harmful compounds strengthens his immune system and lowers the risk of serious diseases such as cancer and heart problems.